vesselspot/fabric-accelerator/README.md

 - Real-time Insights of batch jobs.
 - Infrastructure as Code (IaC) Bicep for provisioning cloud resources.

-Getting Started
+## Getting Started
 To get started with Project Name, follow these steps:

 Clone the repository: git clone https://github.com/yourusername/projectname.git Install dependencies: npm install or pip install -r requirements.txt Run the project: Provide instructions on how to run the project.

-Contributing
+## Contributing
 We welcome contributions!
-Please read our An external link was removed to protect your privacy. for guidelines on how to contribute to this project.
+You can contribute in various ways, including:
+- Pull Requests
+- Enriching Wiki documentation
+- Raising issues when you spot one
+- Answering questions in the discussion forum
+Please email the repository owner to be added as a contributor.

 License
 This project is licensed under the An external link was removed to protect your privacy..